Perfect matchings in highly cyclically connected regular graphs: On -paths and -paths

 Assume first that $|X_1\Delta X_2|=3$.
 Due to cyclic edge-connectivity of $G$, one side of $G-(X_1\Delta X_2)$ must be a vertex $a$.
 Up to symmetry of $w_2w'_2$ and $w_4w'_4$, there are four options: $v_3v_4=w_2w'_2$, $v_2v'_2=w_2w'_2$, $v_3v_4=r_2$, $v_2v'_2=r_2$.
 In the first two cases, by Claim~1, $a=w'_4$.
 By Lemma~\ref{lemaCyklicka}, none of $\{w_1,w_2,w'_2,w_3,w_5\}$ is incident with an edge from $X_1\Delta X_2$.
 Since one of the edges from $\{v_3v_4,v_2v'_2\}$ is an edge from $X_1\Delta X_2$ while the other one equals $w_2w'_2$, the set of edges $\{v_2v'_2,v_2v_3,v_3v_4,w_2w_3,w_3w_4,w_4w'_4\}$ induces a short cycle, contradicting Lemma~\ref{lemaCyklicka}.
 In the latter two cases, since $w_2w'_2$ are $w_4w'_4$ are both incident with $a$, there is a short cycle as well, a contradiction with Lemma~\ref{lemaCyklicka}.

 Assume now that $|X_1\Delta X_2|=5$.
 Due to cyclic edge-connectivity of $G$, one side of $G-(X_1\Delta X_2)$ must induce a path $abc$ on three vertices $a,b,c$.
 Note that $w_2w'_2$ and $w_4w'_4$ cannot be incident either with the same vertex or with two adjacent vertices, as otherwise $G$ would contain a $4$-circuit or a $5$-circuit, respectively, a contradiction with Lemma~\ref{lemaCyklicka}.
 Hence, without loss of generality, we may assume that $w_2w'_2$ is incident with $a$ and $w_4w'_4$ is incident with $c$.
 By Claim 1, $w_2\neq a$ and $w_4\neq c$.
-We conclude that the path $P_2$ together with edges $ab$ and $bc$ forms either a $4$-circuit or a $6$-circuit, a contradiction.
+We conclude that the path $\{w_2, w_3, w_4, a, b, c\}$ induce either a $4$-circuit or a $6$-circuit, a contradiction.

 \textbf{Case 3.} $|V(P_1)\cap I(P_1)|=5$ and $|V(P_2)\cap I(P_2)|=4$. \\This case is equivalent to Case~2.